 - What am I afraid of right now?

 - If I were my best friend, what advice would I give to me right now?

-Pinning down what goes on in the mind, learning to know what our triggers are is all information for the future.
+Pinning down what goes on in the mind, and learning what our triggers us is all information for the future.
 Oftentimes it’s a reaction stemming from stress or an emotion that triggers us.
 Sometimes it’s anger, or frustration, or deprivation, or loneliness.
 Getting better insight around what led to the fall will help you re-commit and recognize what is driving you in your weaker moments.
 Since this writing is only for you, be brutally honest.
 Get it all down on paper.
 Maybe you’re not even aware of what’s driving it, so pinning that down more clearly, will help you in the next weak moment.

 3. Put Your Heart, Mind and Soul Into Even Your Smallest Acts.
 This is the Secret of Success.
 (Swami Sivananda)